nikolas-schwarz/pdEngine/README.md

-# muEngine
+# µEngine (/ˈmjuengyn/)
-The µEngine is a small game engine for learning purpose as part of my "How to build X" Collection.
+The µEngine is a small web game engine for learning purpose as part of my "How to build X" Collection.